 Call 520-399-6277 (M-F 9-5)

 How Can We Sell at Such Low Prices?
-We started selling chia seeds 11 years ago and have great relationships with our growers of high quality chia seeds.
-Chia Seeds are the only product we sell!
+We've sold chia seeds for 12 years and have great relationships with our growers.
+We only sell Chia Seeds!

-We Supply Bulk Orders of Whole and Milled Chia Seeds.
-Need a large supply of whole or milled chia seeds?
-Give us a call at 520-399-6277.
-We have competitive prices and fast delivery from warehouses on both coasts.
+Need A Wholesale Order of Whole or Milled Chia Seeds?
+If you need a large supply of whole or milled chia seeds, call Don at 520-399-6277.
+We have competitive prices and delivery from warehouses on both coasts.

 Six Ways to Add Nutritious Chia Seeds to Your Diet

 Chia seeds are rich in omega-3 fatty acids and antioxidants, as well as fiber, magnesium, manganese, calcium, copper, phosphorus, zinc and iron.
 You do not need to grind chia seeds and can add them whole in a variety of different ways.